 There are two different types of LPA:

-- An LPA for Property and Financial Affairs covers decisions about money and property
+- a LPA for Property and Financial Affairs, which covers decisions about money and property;

-- An LPA for Health and Welfare covers decisions about health and personal welfare.
+- a LPA for Health and Welfare, which covers decisions about health and personal welfare including medical treatment.